wyattscarpenter/flown/readme.md

 I probably would have added more metaflown commands but honestly I don't want to modify the parser (which is hairy) or add another compile step.
 Even though adding multi-cell if would be useful, and implementing functions would be fun.

+Well, OK, alright, I added one more command, ERR, which is like OUT except it prints to stderr.
+Even though it's just in the regular parser and works like a regular command and even requires a numerical position, like all the other commands, it's a METAFLOWN command because I don't think it's strictly necessary for the FLOWN paradigm.
+It just makes things easier (ish) for unix-inspired systems (all of them).

 Here are some example programs:

 cat.fln (just outputs its input, like piping to the unix utility cat)